-- Personalization - I had read somewhere that a pair of raw denim is like a individualized canvass.
-Indeed the fade results and any other visible marks, rips, or tears are specific you and your body.
+- Personalization – I had read somewhere that a pair of raw denim is like an individualized canvas.
+Indeed, the fade results and any other visible marks, rips, or tears are specific you and your body.
 For a dramatic illustration of what we mean, hop over to Takayuki Akachi’s documentary on the “Traveling Denim“.

 - Environmental & Ethical – Believe it or not, non-raw denim jeans have a bigger and wider scale impact than you might think.
 Though I’m sure there are some exceptions, the low maintenance and general simplicity of raw denim is not only less detrimental to the environmental, but also more labor-friendly.